watamario15/dotfiles/README.md

 ./install.sh
 ```

 Executing `./initialze.sh` sets up the Git and installs some essential packages.
-Also, you can install CASLII/COMETII by `./initialize.sh caslcomet` and development packages for SHARP Brain by `./initialize.sh brain`.
+Also, you can install the CASLII/COMETII simulator (Osaka University) by `./initialize.sh caslcomet` and packages for SHARP Brain developments by `./initialize.sh brain`.